perja12/lb2kk/content/posts/winlink/index.md

 date = 2025-01-03T23:18:50+01:00
 draft = false
-summary = "Read more about how I finally managed to send and read emails using a VHF radio with Winlink." tags = ['winlink', 'pat', 'dire wolf', 'ax.25', 'SignaLink']
+summary = "Read more about how I finally managed to send and read emails using a VHF radio with Winlink." tags = ['winlink', 'pat', 'dire wolf', 'ax.25', 'SignaLink', 'vhf', 'linux']
 +++

-# Winlink with Pat and Yaesu FT-70D
+# Winlink on Linux using Pat and Yaesu FT-70D (VHF)

 ![VHF Winlink hardware setup.](winlink_hardware_setup.jpg)